-- Always use shielded Cat 5e twisted pair straight-through cables for connection between PU410 and the repeater to reduce electric noise disturbances.
+- Note that the SQE/Heartbeat shall be disabled on the AUI to 10Base5 transceiver. - Always use shielded Cat 5e twisted pair straight-through cables for connection between PU410 and the repeater to reduce electric noise disturbances.
 The maximum cable length is 30m but keep cable length as short as possible. - The AUI cable between the repeater and the 10Base5 transceiver must have locking posts at the repeater end and a sliding latch at the transceiver end (standard AUI fixing).

-Figure 103.
+Figure 107.
 AUI Cables and Connectors for Connection to 10Base5 Transceiver